Skip to Main Content

 • NOTE: Open Access publishing fees of up to $7,000 may be included

-Applications must be submitted by Thursday, June 20, 2024 at 11:59pm.
-(Updated)
+Applications must be submitted by Monday, June 2, 2025 at 11:59pm PT.

-All proposals must be submitted through the LSS application portal .
+All proposals must be submitted through the LSS application portal.
 Applicants should access the application using the “UCLA Login” option, which will prompt the user to login using their single sign-on credentials.

 Access Application Portal

-Section I: PI Information
+PI Information

 • Biographical information (Name, email, title, school/division, department)